top of page

 Awam refers to compassion and wisdom leading to awakening and liberation.
 We focus on Nyingma Dzogchen teachings, classes, and practices for all.
 Our spiritual director is His Holiness Khenchen Lama Rinpoche, and our resident teacher is Khenchen Drimed Dawa, along with visiting teachers.
 We offer weekly classes and practices, along with online videos to assist in your study and practice.

 Our regular weekly schedule includes our Sunday Meditation Hour (11-12 am) and Wednesday Mindfulness Practices (6-6:30 pm).
-In addition, we celebrate festivals on special days on the Tibetan calendar: Losar (new year) and Four Great Festivals (Duchens): butter lamp festival, Buddha's birth and nirvana, his first teaching, and his descent from teaching the gods and his mother (who died after his birth).
+We celebrate festivals on special days on the Tibetan calendar: Losar (new year) and Four Great Festivals (Duchens).

 Email: EmailAwamTBI@gmail.com